 I promised that I would share my Bailey’s Friendsgiving menu with you, and these roll ups were the main course.
 I already shared the appetizers, which were a chopped salad and this delicious bruschetta.
-Later I’ll share with you an amazing Bailey’s Tiramisu Parfait I created!
-Yum!
+For dessert I made these amazing Bailey’s Tiramisu Parfaits.

 This first set of a pictures is simply a tip.
 Whenever your recipe called for chopped or minced garlic, don’t wrestle with trying to peel the skins off.
 Simply lay your knife down flat on top of the garlic clove, hit it a couple of times with the heel of your hand, then lift the skin right off and get to mincing!